U.S. Army American Expeditionary Force

 3) Auxiliary and Honorary Members: Persons who contribute to the organization in an operational or administrative capacity.
 These are non-voting members.

-Therefore, the U.S. Army VEF may act as custodian of the charter, to keep alive its memory and traditions, but not actual ownership of the organization.
-That would require an act of Congress.
+Note: Since all regular members are deceased, the U.S. Army VEF acts as custodian of the charter, to keep alive its memory and traditions of the organization.